prasang-gupta/website-academic/content/publication/clef2021/index.md

 ---
-title: "HTML Atomic UI Elements Extraction from Hand-Drawn Website Images using Mask-RCNN and novel Multi-Pass Inference Technique"
+title: "UI element detection from wireframe drawings of websites"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here